-In recent years, polyunsaturated fatty acids (PUFAs) have attracted significant attention in both human and animal nutrition, notably those of the omega-3 family (omega-3 fatty acids) (Saini and Keum, 2018).
-In general, human intake of n-3 fatty acids is often low, especially for long-chain (>18 carbon atoms) fatty acids that are present in fish and seed oils.
-For instance, the polyunsaturated fatty acid (PUFA) content in ratites is much greater than that in chicken meat, with levels of 19%, compared to beef which has a PUFA concentration of 4.8% (Turner et al., 2015).
+Table 2.
+Summarizes the cholesterol and fatty acid profile of ostrich meat in compression to the chicken and beef long-chain (>18 carbon atoms) fatty acids that are present in fish and seed oils.
+For instance, the PUFA content in ratites is much greater than that in chicken meat, with levels of 19%, compared to beef which has a PUFA concentration of 4.8% (Turner et al., 2015).
 Despite this, ostrich meat was discovered to possess approximately 8% of n3, which is the most significant source of valuable fatty acid in the human diet (Hoffman et al., 2005).
-This quantity is two times higher than those found in emu (3%) and rhea meat (4.5%), and much higher than those found in chicken meat (2.4%) and beef (0.6%) (Filgueras et al., 2010).
+This quantity is two times higher than those found in emu (3%) and rhea meat (4.5%), and much higher than those found in chicken meat (2.4%) and beef (0.6%; Filgueras et al., 2010).
 A similar trend was observed in the case of linolenic acid (18:3).
-The levels of DHA (22:6) and EPA (20:5) n-3 PUFA in ostrich meat are greater than those in beef and chicken meat (Table 2) (Naveena et al., 2015).
+The levels of docosahexaenoic acid (DHA; 22:6) and eicosapentaenoic acid (EPA; 20:5) n-3 PUFA in ostrich meat are greater than those in beef and chicken meat (Table 2; Naveena et al., 2015).